api3m/bitcoin-bankathon-airnode-client/Readme.md

 ### Call More APIs

 Out of the box make-request.js calls the Get Banks API from the [Banco Hipotecario Open Bank Project sandbox](https://obp-apiexplorer.bancohipotecario.com.sv/).
-You can call additional APIs by replacing the code near the top of make-request.js where it says `Copy/paste API examples from the Readme here!!!` with these examples.
+You can call [additional Bitcoin Bankathon APIs](https://api3.org/results?search=bankathon) by replacing the code near the top of make-request.js where it says `Copy/paste API examples from the Readme here!!!` with these examples.

 #### Open Bank Project > Get Banks